OzTK/elm-express-boilerplate/README.md

 The purpose of the project is to have a good balance between a good starting setup, and a simple architecture, with a minimal boilerplate code.
 I made some opinionated choices, like using NodeJS on the server-side, or using TypeScript.
 These choices were made from a fullstack developer standpoint, and are not frozen.
 I'd be happy to find a server-side solution that integrates better with Elm.

-**Any advise or help is very welcome to help this project become a very simple, ready-to-go Elm client/server solution.
+**Any advise or help is very welcome to help this project become a very simple, ready-to-go Elm client/server nodejs solution.
 Feel free to create issues/PRs!**

 ## Installation